Tutorials & Integrations

 });

-createHiveMcpClient() exposes listTools, listResources, readResource, listPrompts, getPrompt, callTool, withSubject, and close.
+createHiveMcpClient() exposes listTools, listResources, listResourceTemplates, readResource, listPrompts, getPrompt, callTool, withSubject, and close.
 Tool calls retry with exponential backoff; validation errors, missing keys, plan limits, and user-input mistakes should be handled by your application logic instead of retried blindly.

 Install the adapter with npm install hive-mcp-client for TypeScript backends.
 Use REST for non-TypeScript stacks.